-Moshe has lifted us up on wings of Heaven-sent devarim - and is taking us on a soaring excursion that transcends time, space, and mortal consciousness.
-The son of Amram has us remembering things that happened to our ancestors long before we were born as if they happened to us - and no later than yesterday.
+Moshe is taking us on a soaring excursion - a great odyssey of the heart that transcends time, space, and mortal consciousness.
+We are remembering things that did not even happen to us - but instead happened to our ancestors before we were born.
+It is as if they happened to us - and no later than yesterday.
 Moshe, you see, has found the secret of accessing the eternity that the Holy has set upon every human heart.
 See Ecclesiastes 3:11b.
 He has finally discovered the awakening, generation-transcending, power of Heaven-sourced devarim.

-The first stop to which Moshe transported us in the course of his amazing timetravel odyssey was Horeb.
+The first stop to which Moshe transported us in the course of his amazing time-travel odyssey was Horeb.
 The community of the redeemed left that rocky outcropping in the Wilderness of Sin almost forty years ago.
-Of all the myriads now camped on the High Plain of Moab overlooking Jericho, only four people -Kalev son of Yefunnah, Yehoshua son of Nun and Eleazar and Itamar, sons of Aharon - are old enough to remember what happened there.
-The rest of us were either not even born yet when our forefathers spent 11 $\frac{1}{2}$ months there - or at best were too young to remember anything about the place.
+Of all the myriads now camped on the High Plain of Moab overlooking Jericho, only four people - Kalev son of Yefunnah, Yehoshua son of Nun and Eleazar and Itamar, sons of Aharon - are old enough to remember what happened there.
+The rest of us were either not even born yet when our forefathers spent 11 1⁄2 months there - or at best were too young to remember anything about the place.
 And yet, trough the transcendent energy of Moshe's devarim, memories of things observed by angels and recorded in the Book of Life are now awakening in us as if we had personally been present and participating in real time.